Polymer/polymer-bundler/README.md

 Vulcanize as a library has two exported function.

-`vulcanize.setOptions` takes an object of options similar to the command line options.
+`vulcanize` constructor takes an object of options similar to the command line options.
 - `abspath`: A folder to treat as "webroot".
   - When specified, use an absolute path to `target`.